ttionya/resticprofile/README.md

 To support non-root users, this image also includes `supercronic`.

+## Image Variants

+### `ttionya/resticprofile:<version>`

+This is the most basic image, which includes the database clients and `supercronic`.

+### `ttionya/resticprofile:<version>-docker`

+This image includes the `docker` command, so it will be relatively large.
+However, you only need to mount the `/var/run/docker.sock` file into the container to control other containers from within the container.

 ## Schedule

 Resticprofile images are rebuilt every [Sunday](https://github.com/creativeprojects/resticprofile/blob/master/.github/workflows/docker.yml), as per the release cycle detailed [here](https://creativeprojects.github.io/resticprofile/installation/docker/index.html#release-cycle-on-docker-hub).